College of Business Administration

 Class Attendance

 CBA’s expectation is that students attend all scheduled classes because it is necessary for achieving academic success.
-Students should not expect the instructor to review missed work from not attending classes.
+Students should not expect instructors to accommodate poor attendance.
 Each instructor may establish specific attendance requirements for his/her course.
 The instructor is responsible for making the attendance policy clear to the students.
 An instructor cannot drop a student from a course due to nonattendance.
 It is the student’s responsibility to make certain that all courses are added and dropped properly by the published deadlines.

 Closed Courses